MarceloLandaverde/udacity-operationalizing-ml/starter_files/README.md

 ## Key Steps
 *TODO*: Write a short discription of the key steps.
 Remeber to include all the screenshots required to demonstrate key steps.
+### Model Deployment
+To be able to deploy a model the following “Key” steps should occur:

 ## Screen Recording